codepath/android_guides/Gestures-and-Touch-Events.md

 Within an `onTouch` event, we can then use a [GestureDetector](http://developer.android.com/reference/android/view/GestureDetector.html) to understand gestures based on a series of motion events.
 Gestures are often used for user interactions within an app.
 Let's take a look at how to implement common gestures.

+For easy gesture detection using a third-party library, check out the popular [Sensey](https://github.com/nisrulz/Sensey) library which greatly simplifies the process of attaching multiple gestures to your views.

 ### Double Tapping

 You can enable double tap events for any view within your activity using the [OnDoubleTapListener](https://gist.github.com/nesquena/b2f023bb04190b2653c7).
 First, copy the code for `OnDoubleTapListener` into your application and then you can apply the listener with: